How to Clean Powder Coated Metal: A Practical, Engineering‑Based Guide for Overseas Wholesale Buyers

 Checking the Surface Condition

-• Peeling or flaking: indicates fundamental adhesion failure.
+• Peeling or flaking: signals adhesion failure.

 If contaminants lift easily with mild detergent, the coating is performing as expected.
 If aggressive cleaning is required for basic dirt, procurement teams should investigate whether the coating formulation or pretreatment process needs revision.